Junior Golf World Cup

 The Toyota Junior Golf World Cup (世界ジュニアゴルフ推進会) is a junior golf championship held each summer in Japan for national teams of golfers 18 and under from around the globe.

 Qualifying events are held on six continents to determine the 12 boys’ teams and nine girls’ teams who compete for the annual championship.
 Chukyo Golf Club, outside Nagoya, has served as the host course for 16 of the past 17 editions.

-Toyota Motor Corporation has been the Junior Golf World Cup's title sponsor since 2002.
+Toyota has been the Junior Golf World Cup's title sponsor since 2002.

 History & Format

 The Junior Golf World Cup, founded by Yasumasa Tagashira, Eiji Tagashira and William Kerdyk, was first contested in 1992.
 A total of 98 golfers from 14 nations competed at Taisha Country Club in Izumo.

 The United States won the inaugural title, with Justin Roof the first medalist.
 Both would retain their crowns a year later.
 Host Japan claimed its first title in 1994, with a team that included future PGA Tour professional Ryuji Imada.

 In 1997, the tournament expanded from a three-day event to four days.
 A girls’ division was added in 2014.

 The tournament format is 72 holes of stroke play over four days, with two scores from each nation’s three-player roster counting toward the team total.
 Before 2024, boys’ rosters were made up of four players, with three scores counting.

 Continental/regional qualifiers are held each winter and spring to determine the 21 teams that go to Japan.
 In all, more than 70 countries participate in the qualifying process.